Follow

-We’re halfway through the year, and comics have been incredible!
+We’re halfway through the year, and the comics have been incredible!
 Let’s take a moment to celebrate.

-Now that June is over, it’s time to look at 2024’s amazing year of comic book reading.
-From single issues to original graphic novels, there’s something for everyone—whether you’re looking for all-ages stories or adult-only reads.
-If you stick to your favorite genres, you’ll find great content, but if you’re open to exploring beyond your usual picks, you’ll uncover some truly transformative works.
-Choosing The Best Comics of 2024 So Far is no easy task, but it’s a fun challenge!
+As June wraps up, it’s time to reflect on 2024’s incredible year in comic book reading.
+From single issues to original graphic novels, there’s something for everyone—whether you’re into all-ages stories or adult-only reads.
+If you stick to your favorite genres, you’ll find great content, but if you’re open to exploring beyond your usual picks, you’re bound to uncover some truly transformative works.
+Selecting the Best Comics of 2024 So Far is no easy task, but it’s a fun challenge!

-We’re already considering a follow-up to this article and our end-of-the-year awards, The Stampies.
-We’ve also read some upcoming books, and the future looks even more exciting.
-Plus, new releases from Charles Burns are on the horizon.
-Get excited!
+We’re already planning a follow-up to this list and our end-of-the-year awards, The Stampies.
+We’ve also previewed some upcoming releases, and the future looks even more thrilling.
+Plus, there’s new work coming from Charles Burns—get hyped!

 1. Armored (Clover Press)

-When we open a comic that looks unique, we’re instantly hooked.
-Armored, written by Michael Schwartz and illustrated by Ismael Hernandez, has blown us away with its beautiful watercolor art and fantastic character expressions.
-The story follows a newly adopted boy who discovers a haunted suit of armor with a terrifying creature lurking nearby.
-Only two issues have been released this year, but it’s already captured our hearts.
-Fans of 80s classics like The Goonies, The Monster Squad, and House II: The Second Story will love its nostalgic vibe.
+When we crack open a comic that feels truly unique, we’re immediately captivated.
+Armored, written by Michael Schwartz and illustrated by Ismael Hernandez, has blown us away with its stunning watercolor art and incredible character expressions.
+The story follows a recently adopted boy who uncovers a haunted suit of armor with a terrifying creature lurking nearby.
+Although only two issues have been released so far this year, it’s already stolen our hearts.
+Fans of 80s classics like The Goonies, The Monster Squad, and House II: The Second Story will find its nostalgic vibe irresistible.

 2. Beneath the Trees Where Nobody Sees (IDW Publishing)